Reed Relays and

 Pivoted Motion

-When the magnet is moving pivoted, at an angle to the reed switch, it provides one switch closure.
+When the magnet is actuating the reed switch with a pivoted motion, at an angle to the reed switch, it provides one switch closure.
 Large angular magnet travel may be necessary.

 Magnet moving pivoted to the reed switch